cbragg9/Day-Calendar/README.md

 # Day-Calendar
 Work Day Planner

+Created a bootstrap responsive day planner to save events to local storage.
+Display today's date to the user, and a series of textarea's for each business hour.
+The business hours should display gray for past, red for present, and green for future.
+When the user pressed the Save button with fontawesome icon, save textarea to local storage.
+On refresh, display any local storage contents to applicable textarea.
+Added a button to clear all local storage and refresh display.

 # Latest Commit
+-Updated Readme file with description of project

+# Previous Commits
 -Added button to clear local storage and all textareas

-# Previous Commits
 -Added function to display local storage contents for corresponding time
 -Added empty div on bottom for spacing
 -Added function to save corresponding text area to local storage on save button click